The 20 Best Status Epilepticus Doctors in New Zealand

 Dunedin, OTA, NZ

-Nadia Adotevi practices in Dunedin, New Zealand.
+Nadia Adotevi practices practicing medicine in Dunedin, New Zealand.
 Ms. Adotevi is rated as an Experienced expert by MediFind in the treatment of Status Epilepticus.
-Her top areas of expertise are Generalized Tonic-Clonic Seizure, Epilepsy Juvenile Absence, Seizures, and Absence Seizure.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Generalized Tonic-Clonic Seizure, Epilepsy Juvenile Absence, Seizures, and Absence Seizure.

 Experienced in Status Epilepticus